curliq/bot-varush/README.md

 # Contribute
-This is the followed method: https://goo.gl/images/Su7k5k
+This is the followed git workflow: https://goo.gl/images/Su7k5k
 1. Create branch from `develop`
 2. If you do weird stuff make sure to comment it
 3. PR to `develop`